dalgard/meteor-viewmodel/README.md

 If all these things match, the state of the viewmodel instance will be restored.

-**Important:** Any viewmodel that is a direct child or descendant of a viewmodel that is persisted across re-rendering is persisted in the same way.
+**Important:** Any viewmodel that is a descendant of a viewmodel that has the `persist` flag set, is persisted in the same way.

 ### Shared state

-To have multiple instances of the same viewmodel share their state, set the `share` flag when declaring it:
+Multiple instances of the same viewmodel can share their state – set the `share` flag in the declaration:

 ```javascript
 Template.example.viewmodel({